 Refresh behavior in clusters

 LXD clusters must all run the same LXD version.
-It is also recommended that they run the exact same amount of bug fixes as the API could get very inconsistent if that’s not the case.
+It is also recommended that they run with the exact same amount of bug fixes (so same snap revision) as the API could get very inconsistent if that’s not the case.

 All LXD servers in a cluster should therefore be configured to be on the same track/channel and if cohorts are in use, must also be part of the same cohort (see more on cohorts below).